'It's me': Williams urges herself to erase deficit at French - WTMJ

 Kei Nishikori followed up two consecutive five-setters with a one-set victory, reaching the second week of the clay-court Grand Slam for the seventh time after qualifier Henri Laaksonen retired with a thigh injury while trailing 7-5.

-Nishikori will next play sixth-seeded Alexander Zverev, who beat Laslo Djere of Serbia 6-2, 7-5, 6-2.
-Second-seeded Daniil Medvedev also advanced with a straight-set win over big server Reilly Opelka of the United States.
+Nishikori will next play sixth-seeded Alexander Zverev, who beat Laslo Djere 6-2, 7-5, 6-2.
+Second-seeded Daniil Medvedev also advanced, with a straight-set win over big serving Reilly Opelka of the United States.

 Dampf reported from Rome.
 AP Sports Writer Steven Wine in Miami contributed.